 In 2020, a peer group of philanthropic organizations commissioned a landscape analysis and that analysis found strong support for a statewide entity and revealed a robust ecosystem of advocates.
 The analysis built the case for a race-conscious approach to advocacy in Illinois and a call for specific actions that could be taken to support this endeavor and that can result in a socially and economically stronger state.
 Key recommendations were threefold:

 Sustain and increase funding for existing Black advocacy organizations statewide.
 Devoting resources to any future statewide Black advocacy efforts must not mean reducing the funding for existing efforts.

 Establish a Black-led, Black-focused, statewide, multi-issue advocacy organization.
-IBAI provides the important opportunity to align the landscape’s assets towards a common agenda, narrative, and strategy
+IBAI provides an important opportunity to align the landscape’s assets toward a common agenda, narrative, and strategy

 Establish or leverage (through partnerships) key capacities for statewide advocacy.
 A range of capacities and strategies must be leveraged (individually and in combination) to successfully achieve statewide advocacy.
 Such strategies include community organizing and coalition building; leadership development; communications support; action research and policy expertise; litigation and government relations; and electoral or political organizing.

 The Illinois Black Advocacy Initiative expands the capacity and power of Black-community-focused organizations and dismantles systems of oppression through policy, education, and organizing.

 The Illinois Black Advocacy Initiative envisions an equitable and self-determined future for Black Illinoisans by supporting the ecosystem of Black-community-focused advocacy organizations and key stakeholders to dismantle systemic injustices and advocate for holistic, community-derived solutions.